bitcoinfacts/glacierprotocol.github.io/_docs/withdrawal/execution.md

 ---
-title: Transaction execution and verification
+title: Transaction Execution & Verification
 description: Learn how to withdraw Bitcoin using Glacier, the step-by-step protocol for storing bitcoins in a highly secure way
 ---